 3. Bolivian Mesquite

 Bolivian Mesquite delivers a signature smoke that tastes like no other, with the most fragrance of any of the three types mentioned here.

 It smells like vanilla beans combined with molasses and enhances food flavor, but its amazing flavor does not last long.

 If you want your meat to stay flavorful throughout the cooking process with this type, you’ll need to add more wood every 20 minutes.

 Because it is hearty and versatile, Hickory is another excellent choice for smoking meats.

-However, most people would prefer to use a milder wood to leave in their smoker for a few hours, if not all day.
+However, most people prefer to use milder wood to leave in their smoker for a few hours, if not all day.

 Despite their reputation for being overpowering in some cases, inexpensive hardwoods like Hickory remain very popular.

-Still, there isn’t much variation between them and the Hardcore Smoke Woods available.
+Still, there isn’t much variation between them and the Hardcore Smoke Woods.

 Best food pairings